 Now we put everything together by defining our agent.
 This is where we configure its personality, capabilities, and most importantly, tell it about the tool it can use.

 1 2 3 4 5 6 7 8 9 | call_mcp_server_agent = LlmAgent( model="gemini-2.0-flash", name="assistant", description="This agent is used to get data using FASTMCP client by calling the FASTMCP server ", instruction="""Help user to fetch the data from the FASTMCP Server using FASTMCP Client.
-When the user asks to fetch data for a specific object ID, use the `get_mcp_data` tool and pass the ID to it. """, tools=[get_mcp_data], ) |
+When the user asks to fetch data for a specific object ID, use the `get_mcp_data` tool and pass the ID to it. """, tools=[get_mcp_data],) |

 Let’s look at the key parameters:

-simply makes this agent the entry point for our application.
-From here, you would typically use an ADK Runner
+Finally, root_agent = call_mcp_server_agent simply makes this agent the entry point for our application.
+From here, you would typically use an ADK Runner to create an interactive session where users can chat with the agent and trigger the tool calls.

 The full source code for this project is available on GitHub: